alireza-hokmabadi/alireza-hokmabadi/README.md

 I am an enthusiastic learner and always open to exploring new technologies and approaches.
 In addition to my expertise in Python programming (with PyTorch, Keras, NumPy, Pandas, ...), I also have experience with MATLAB and Simulink.

 ## Skills
-- Software development within Python and SQL
+- Software development within Python and MATLAB
 - Object-oriented programming
 - Machine learning (Scikit-learn, PyTorch, Keras)
 - Natural Language Processing (NLP) (SpaCy)